JavaScript Local Evaluation

 When creating a new client key, select "Allow Download Config Specs"

-Do NOT embed your Server Secret Key in client side applications.
+Do NOT embed a Server Secret Key in client side applications.

 - Async Initialization